compsoc-edinburgh/internal-wiki-notifier/README.md

 ## First Time Setup

-For new local copies (e.g. new TechSec), clone this repository, and run `make initialise`.
+For new local copies (e.g. new TechSec after a handover), clone this repository, and run `make initialise`.
 As a prerequisite, this will require you to have SSH access configured in `~/.ssh/config` for `root@deployment-host.comp-soc.com`.
 The initialisisation will download any production keys to your computer if the service is already deployed and running.
+After this, edit as you like locally and follow steps in the Continuous Development section.

-For new remote setups, after running the above initialisation, create a new local `.secrets/.env` directory if it does not exist yet, and specify the arguments to pass to the Docker container.
-Then run `make sync-secrets`.
+For new remote setups (e.g. deploying to a new VM or under a different service name), run the above initialisation step first.
+Then, create a new local `.secrets/.env` file if it does not exist yet, and specify the environment keys to pass to the Docker container.
+Then run `make sync-secrets` and follow the steps in Continus Development.

 ## Continuous Development

-Commit any changes to the code to Git and push to GitHub to trigger an automatic Docker image build.
+During development, commit any changes to the code to Git and push to GitHub to trigger an automatic Docker image build.
 This will then trigger Watchtower to re-download the latest image and re-deploy the production instance.
 This is all you need to update a deployment's code.

-However, to update a deployment's environment variables (i.e. those in .secretes), you will need to manually sync them over via SSH because they are *secrets*!
+However, to update a deployment's environment variables (i.e. those in .secrets), you will need to manually sync them over via SSH because they are *secrets*!
-Not meant to be publicly embedded in Docker images.
+Not meant to be publicly embedded in Docker image builds.

-There is a helper script within the makefile, so after any local changes to the secrets (either after first creation or edits), run `make restart` which will stop remote services if any are running, sync the secrets, and start the service.
+There is a helper script within the makefile, so after any local changes to the secrets (either after first creation or after edits), run `make restart` to stop remote services if any are running, sync the secrets, and start the service.

 ## Logs